Navigation object reference

 name

-- Params to pass to the destination route.
+- object - Params to use for the destination route.merge

 - Static